-Having toured the Real Estate Intensive seminar across the country multiple times now, I’ve met and spoken to a lot of agents and I’m constantly reminded of why some people leave organisations.
+Having toured the Real Estate Brilliance seminar across the country multiple times now, I’ve met and spoken to a lot of agents and I’m constantly reminded of why some people leave organisations.

 Salespeople do not leave organisations because of lack of money or resources, in fact, and this might be surprising to some of you, agents are only motivated by money for a very short time.
 No, they leave organisations because of lack of leadership.
 Agents will stay in their jobs if they feel they are respected, valued, and most of all made to feel like they are a part of, and have a say in what goes on in the office.
 This exact reason is what has led me to create this blog.

 Firstly, we need to understand the different types of management styles.
 While there are arguably a few different management styles, I am going to break them down into two: Directive Style and Collaborative Style